scott-cjx/Programming-Crash-Course/docs/github/README.md

 ### Create a Github account.

-follow this [link](https://github.com/signup) to sign up.
+Use this [link](https://github.com/signup) to sign up.

 ### Download Github locally

-follow this [link](https://desktop.github.com/) to download Github Desktop, a Graphical User Interface version of Github. (for beginners)
+Use this [link](https://desktop.github.com/) to download Github Desktop, a Graphical User Interface version of Github. (for beginners)

 ### Create a repository